SonnyK33/obsidian/Skew.md

 During risk-off periods, there is typically more demand for puts and hence the skew further inverts (or steepens).
 A trade which benefits from demand for tail hedges exceeding lower strikes is long-skew.

+*Skew Delta*
+Takes into account how an option's IV slides up and down the skew curve as the underlying moves.

+Your change in PnL due to rolling up or down the skew curve.
+If skew is negative, lower strikes have a higher IV.
+If you’re short vol (eg sold an ATM straddle) and stock prices rise, your straddle strikes will be ITM (ie lower than the underlying price) and will have a higher IV (due to negative skew curve) and your PnL will be lower all things equal (since you were short vol).
+The skew delta may even offset the impact of lower overall vol.

+This is related to [[sticky strike]]

+*Commodity Skew*
+source: podcast with former Susquehanna oil vol trader (believe on flirting w. models) Oil tends to have producers hedging their exposure while oil products have consumers hedging their exposure.
+In crude you have put buyers and call sellers (hedgers).
+In heating oil you have call spread Buyers and put sellers.
+During 3/2020, when oil went negative everyone switched to calendar spread models as it accounted for negative and positive differences between front month and next.

+She looks for kinks in vol surface; if not due to seasonality, there may be a trade..

+When oil went negative everyone switched to calendar spread models as it accounted for negative and positive differences between front month and next

 **RV trades**
 _Deeply OTM Options (10 delta for example)_